 \subsection{Parallelization}

-As mentioned before, we have parallelized the clique search procedure.
-Our own implementation uses shared memory, but we'll describe the parallelization procedure such that it could be used with a distributed memory architecture as well.
-The parallel constructs we utilize are a worker task-queue and a global broadcast channel.
+We have parallelized the search procedure.
+Our own implementation uses shared memory, but we describe the parallelization such that it could be used with a distributed memory architecture as well.

+The parallel constructs we use are a worker task-queue and a global broadcast channel.
 In fact, the basic algorithm remains the same.
-We compute the majority of the preprocessing work in serial with the exception of a parallel search for the heuristic clique.
-Here, we assume that each worker has a copy of the graph and distribute vertices to workers to find the best heuristic clique in the neighborhood.
+We compute the majority of the preprocessing work in serial with the exception of a parallel search for the clique in the initial heuristic step.
+Here, we assume that each worker has a copy of the graph and distribute vertices to workers to find the largest heuristic clique in the neighborhood.
 In serial, we reduce the graph in light of the bounds, and then re-distribute a copy of the graph to all workers.
 At this point, we view the main while loop as a task generator and farm the current vertex out to a worker to find the largest clique in that neighborhood.
 Workers cooperate by communicating improved bounds between each other whenever they find a clique and whenever they remove a vertex from the graph using the shared broadcast channel.
-When a worker receives an updated bound, we have found that it's often possible for that worker to terminate its own search at once.
-In this manner, the speedup from our parallel algorithm can be \emph{super linear} since we are less dependent on the precise order of vertices explored -- something that is known to affect clique finders greatly.
+When a worker receives an updated bound, we have found that it is often possible for that worker to terminate its own search at once.
+Unlike previous algorithms, the speedup from our parallel maximum clique algorithms can be \emph{super linear} since we are less dependent on the precise order of vertices explored.
 In our own shared memory implementation, we avoid some of the communications by using global arrays and locked updates.